-Other (TAs, Graders, LAs) 28 TAs (over 5 years)

-(# Semester hires over 5 30 Graders (over 5 years)

-years) 28 Lab Assistants (over 5 years)

-Equipment New research and lab equipment is included in the

-startup packages for new TT faculty

-Facilities Office and lab space

-(for new faculty)

-Plan to Request Program Fee/Differentiated Tuition?

-No

-Estimated Amount: N/A

-Program Fee Justification: N/A

-Note: The fee setting process requires additional steps and forms that need to be completed.
-Please work with your University Fees office to complete a fee request.
+Other (TAs, Graders, LAs) 28 TAs (over 5 years) (# Semester hires over 5 30 Graders (over 5 years) years) 28 Lab Assistants (over 5 years) Equipment New research and lab equipment is included in the startup packages for new TT faculty Facilities Office and lab space (for new faculty) ่าlan to Requ est Program Fee/Differentiated d Tuition?
+No · iest Program Fee/Differentiated d Tuition?
+No Stimated Ar Program Fee Note: The fee mount: N/A e Justification: N/A d Tuition?
+No with your University Fees office to complete a fee Estimated Ar Program Fee Note: The fee request. mount: N/A e Justification: N/A with your University Fees office to complete a fee